It from Knot: Emergent quantum mechanics

 The five fundamental assumptions of emergent quantum mechanics in knot physics are given by:

-\begin{enumerate} \item \textit{Quantum states}: To characterize the distribution of zeroes, we have introduced the concept of "\emph{fragmentized} knot".
-Quantum mechanics is a mechanics to determine the distribution of knot-pieces, that is the information of a knot.
-Therefore, an important issue is to obtain the spatial and temporal distribution of the knot-pieces that has the information of a knot.
-Quantum state for a particle is just the distribution of zero (or the distribution of knot-pieces for a knot).
-We point out that the function of a Kelvin wave with an extra fragmentized knot describes the distribution of the knot-pieces and plays the role of the wave-function in quantum mechanics: the angle becomes the quantum phase angle of wave-function and the knot density becomes the density of knot-pieces.
+\begin{enumerate} \item \textit{Quantum states}: To characterize the distribution of zeroes, we have introduced the concept of "knot-pieces".
+Quantum mechanics is a mechanics to determine the distribution of knot-pieces, that is the information of a (deformed) knot.
+Therefore, an important issue is to obtain the spatial and temporal distribution of the knot-pieces that has the information of a (deformed) knot with an extra zero.
+Quantum state for a particle is just the distribution of zero (or the distribution of knot-pieces for a deformed knot with an extra zero).
+We point out that the distribution of the knot-pieces and plays the role of the wave-function in quantum mechanics: the angle becomes the quantum phase angle of wave-function and the zero density becomes the density of knot-pieces.

 \item \textit{Operators}: From the point view of information, the momentum denotes the spatial distribution of knot-pieces (or information) and the energy denotes the temporal distribution of knot-pieces (or information).
 From the point view of fluid mechanics, the momentum is proportional to Lamb impulse and the energy is proportional to the rotating velocity in extra dimensions.
-As a result, the energy and momentum for a knot are described by operators.
-The effective Planck constant is obtained as projected angular momentum in extra dimensions of a knot.\
+As a result, the energy and momentum for the extra zero are described by operators.
+The effective Planck constant is obtained as projected angular momentum in extra dimensions of the extra knot.\

-\item \textit{Schr\"{o}dinger equation}: The geometric Biot-Savart equation for Kelvin waves becomes Schr\"{o}dinger equation for probability waves of knots.
-And the classical functions for perturbative Kelvin waves become wave-functions for knots.
+\item \textit{Schr\"{o}dinger equation}: The geometric Biot-Savart equation for the deformed knot becomes Schr\"{o}dinger equation for probability waves of the knot-pieces of a zero.
+And the classical functions for perturbative Kelvin waves become wave-functions for quantum particle.

 \item \textit{Fermionic statistics}: In quantum mechanics, another assumption is statistics of Fermionic particles.
-In knot physics, when we exchange two knots, the angle in extra dimensions (that is just the phase of wave-function) is $\pi$.
-As a result, a knot becomes a fermionic particle.
+In knot physics, when we exchange two zeroes, the angle in extra dimensions (that is just the phase of wave-function) is $\pi$.
+As a result, an zero becomes a fermionic particle.